 Neurodevelopmental disorders that hinder children’s ability to read, write and perform calculations affect 250 million children worldwide.
 Left untreated, these disorders persist into adolescence and adulthood, leading to unemployment and serious mental health issues.
 Can the emerging field of digital therapeutics offer a solution?
-We talked to the CEO of Mila, François Vonthron, to find out.
+We talked to the CEO of Poppins, François Vonthron, to find out.

-CEO and Co-Founder, Mila
+CEO and Co-Founder, Poppins

-François Vonthron is the CEO and Co-Founder of Mila.
+François Vonthron is the CEO and Co-Founder of Poppins.
 He graduated from the Conservatory of Music in Nantes before pursuing a career in data science with a master in engineering from ENSTA and a master in technological innovation and entrepreneurship from Ecole Polytechnique and UC Berkeley.
 He conducted research in acoustics during which he worked on the relationship between music and cognitive development in children.
-Mila is based on his research.
+Poppins is based on his research.
 François appeared on Forbes France’s 30 under 30 list for entrepreneurs in 2021.

 How big of an issue are neurodevelopmental disorders such as dyslexia (impairment in reading), dysorthographia (impairment in writing) and dyscalculia (impairment in mathematics and logical skills) globally?